A lot has been written about probiotics over recent years, but there is not the same awareness about prebiotics.

 For HCPs who are aware of the importance of prebiotics, it was generally assumed that enough was obtained through the diet.
 Prebiotics are an important nutrient in the diet as they provide a substrate for beneficial bacteria in the gut microbiome.

-The first course of action for any HCP should be recommending nutrition through diet, but there is a significant gap between recommended dietary intake and actually dietary intake for prebiotic fibre.
+This significant gap between recommended dietary intake and actual intake of prebiotic fibre poses a public health issue given the established and emerging research linking the gut microbiome to many areas of health.
 Given the established and emerging research linking the gut microbiome to many areas of health, this is an important area of nutritional advice.

 In order to provide clarity to HCPs and to raise awareness of the science and research behind prebiotics, in 2018 Clasado asked the British Nutrition Foundation to write a literature review.3

 Below is the abstract from the paper and a link to get full access to this area is below it.

 Prebiotics – an added benefit of some fibre types